All Episodes

 That's not a negative thing.

-Uh I don't believe President Bush called in all cases.
+I don't believe President Bush called in all cases.

-Um I don't believe any president, particularly when the casualty rates are very, very high, that presidents call.
+I don't believe any president, particularly when the casualty rates are very, very high, that presidents call.

 But I believe they're all right.

-So when I gave that explanation to our president three days ago, um he elected to make phone calls in the case of the four young men who we lost in Niger uh at the earlier part of this month.
+So when I gave that explanation to our president three days ago, he elected to make phone calls in the case of the four young men who we lost in Niger at the earlier part of this month.

-Uh if you're not in the family, if you've never worn the uniform, if you've never been in combat, you can't even imagine how to make that call.
+If you're not in the family, if you've never worn the uniform, if you've never been in combat, you can't even imagine how to make that call.

-I think he very bravely does make those calls.
+But I think he very bravely does make those calls.

-If he's married, that's typically the what the spouse.
+If he's married, that's typically the spouse.

 If he's not married, that's typically the parents, unless the parents are divorced.